VerseMetaVerse/TheNewSuperStack/README.md

   - https://github.com/VerseMetaVerse/VerseInfo
   - https://dev.epicgames.com/documentation/en-us/uefn/verse-language-reference
 - Python
   - Avoid using Python due to 10X slower than the others in 2024!
 But you can't avoid it because it is the primary language of AI research.
 Try to keep it out of any critical performance paths.
+If every AI researcher switched from Python to F# vast server farms could be eliminated and Global Warming prevented!
   - https://www.python.org/downloads/
   - https://github.com/vinta/awesome-python
 - C#